I made a living as a business coach and consultant for about 20 years despite not really knowing what I did for people.

 It’s also wonderful, because I didn’t have to ‘re-invent’ anything.
 I just had to be who I was, and be it fully, authentically and publicly.
 As I discovered, crafted and told my stories, I became what I always was, but this time, it was clearly communicated, it was unique, and it was a lot more fun!

-If you want to read more about me, please feel free to do so, but the bottom line is that I am a story-based marketer who can help you find, polish and present the beautiful diamond that is your business to the world.
+If you want to read more about me, please feel free to do so, but the bottom line is that I am a story strategist who can help you find, polish and present the beautiful diamond that is you and your business to the world.

 And in doing so, you will get off that stressful ‘I need more clients’ treadmill and build a thriving business that you love.